signalfx/integrations/gateway/README.md

         /etc/init.d/gateway start

+5. Configure your endpoints:

+By default, the SignalFx Gateway sends metrics to the `us0` realm.
+If you are not in this realm, you will need to explicitly set the endpoint urls to use your realm.
+To determine if you are in a different realm and need to explicitly set the endpoints, check your profile page in the SignalFx web application.
+See the configuration section on [sending to alternate ingest targets](#sending-to-alternate-ingest-targets) below.

-5. Begin transmitting data to the host and port on which the gateway is running.
+6. Begin transmitting data to the host and port on which the gateway is running.
 The data will be transformed and forwarded as specified in the [configuration](#configuration).

 #### Docker Container Deployment